wurenkai/UltraLight-VM-UNet/README.md

 - After testing, you could obtain the outputs in './results/' </br>

 **4. Additional information.**
 - PVM Layer can be very simply embedded into any model to reduce the overall parameters of the model.
+Please refer to [issue 7](https://github.com/wurenkai/UltraLight-VM-UNet/issues/7) for the methodology of calculating model parameters and GFLOPs.

 ## Citation
 If you find this repository helpful, please consider citing: </br>